tegansnyder/meff/README.md

 ```

 ####Caveats:
 There is lots to refactor and places where I'm not doing stuff correctly.
 Submit a PR if you want to help.
+There are currently some files I'm not able to pick up on (i'm hoping to in further releases):
+ * /lib
+ * /js
+ * Any other non-standard files that the extension adds.